DankFang/DankFang/README.md

   I am a Solidity Smart Contract Engineer and a Golang Backend Developer.
 </p>
 <p>
-  I graduated from Chengdu University of Information Technology with a degree in Blockchain Engineering and am now focused on Web3 development.
+  I am focused on the development of Web3 and am also learning many new things.
 </p>

 ### 🌱 my skills